filipamator/adpll/README.md

 All digital PLL

 This project is a kind of exercises with PLLs and VHDL.
 The goal is to develop a working all digial (or all software) phase locked loop inside FPGA able to track external signal sampled by ADC.
 Filtered signal from loop filter will provide demodulated FM signal.
-The next step will be use such a  FM demodulator to build all software radio receiver (with some external components like mixer and band pass filter).
+The next step will be to use such a  FM demodulator to build all software radio receiver (with some external components like mixer and band pass filter).

 Here are the results from the simulation in the Modelsim.

-Reference oscillator frequency: 5_000_100 Hz
+- Reference oscillator frequency: 5_000_100 Hz
-VCO center frequency: 5_000_000 Hz
+- VCO center frequency: 5_000_000 Hz
-Loop bandwidth: 50 kHz (Active PI filter)
+- Loop bandwidth: 50 kHz (Active PI filter)
+- VCO Ko constant 50e6/2^32 = 0.011 Hz
+- Phase detector Kd constant is around 70000 1/rad (after filtering and decimation of the error signal)
+- Damping factor z=0.707

 PLL transfer function: